Jon Hamm: 2016–present: Career expansion

-Hamm featured in the Greg Mottola comedy Keeping Up with the Joneses, alongside Zach Galifianakis and Gal Gadot; the film was filmed during the spring of 2015 and was released in October 2016 (after being delayed seven months).
+Hamm was featured in the Greg Mottola comedy Keeping Up with the Joneses, alongside Zach Galifianakis and Gal Gadot.
 In 2017, he appeared in the science fiction film Marjorie Prime, which premiered at the 2017 Sundance Film Festival, and subsequently appeared in Edgar Wright's comedy crime film Baby Driver and the drama Aardvark, which premiered at the 2017 South by Southwest Festival and the 2017 Tribeca Film Festival, respectively.
 In 2018, Hamm appeared in the drama Nostalgia and the political thriller Beirut.
 Hamm appeared in the BBC and Amazon's 2019 television adaptation of Terry Pratchett and Neil Gaiman's Good Omens as the Archangel Gabriel.
 From 2020 to 2021, he played himself in a recurring role in the HBO comedy series Curb Your Enthusiasm, appearing opposite Larry David.
 During this time he voiced roles in Bless the Harts, Invincible, and Marvel's M.O.D.O.K..

 In 2022, Hamm appeared in Top Gun: Maverick, the sequel to 1986's Top Gun.
 The same year, Hamm reunited with Greg Mottola on their second collaboration and his Mad Men co-star John Slattery for Confess, Fletch.
 It is the first installment in the Fletch series to not star Chevy Chase in the titular role.
 Hamm plays Fletch in the film and received positive reviews for his performance and comedic timing.
 It was released theatrically on September 16, 2022, and premiered on Showtime on October 28, 2022.
 The following year he joined the Apple TV+ drama series The Morning Show, appearing alongside Jennifer Aniston and Reese Witherspoon.

-In 2023, Hamm played Sheriff Roy Tillman, one of the lead roles in the fifth season of the FX black comedy crime drama anthology series Fargo, reuniting him with series creator/showrunner Noah Hawley, whom he'd previously worked with on Legion (2018) and Lucy in the Sky (2019).
+In 2023, Hamm played Sheriff Roy Tillman, one of the lead roles in the fifth season of the FX black comedy crime drama anthology series Fargo, reuniting him with series creator/showrunner Noah Hawley, with whom he had previously worked on Legion (2018) and Lucy in the Sky (2019).
 Hamm appeared in the second series, released in 2023, of Amazon's television adaptation of Terry Pratchett and Neil Gaiman's Good Omens, reprising his role as the Archangel Gabriel.
 In 2024, Hamm collaborated with Tina Fey acting in the movie musical adaptation of Mean Girls playing Coach Carr.
 He voices Marvin Flute in the animated Fox sitcom Grimsburg which he also executive produces.
 He also plays Monty Miller, CEO of MTex Oil in the Paramount+ series Landman.

-In 2025, he began starring in the Apple TV+ series Your Friends & Neighbors, his first lead role on television since Mad Men.
+In April 2025, he began starring in the Apple TV+ series Your Friends & Neighbors, his first lead role on television since Mad Men.
 The series has been renewed for a second season.